Suguru Egawa: Professional career

 Egawa retired in 1987 at the still young age of 32, claiming arm issues.
 Like Hiromitsu Ochiai, known for his Oreryu (オレ流) attitude ("to do with only my style"), Egawa was considered part of a new generation of Japanese baseball players who rejected the traditional values of "obligation, self-sacrifice, and deference to their superiors."

 Retirement

 Since he retired in 1987, he has been working as a baseball analyst.
 In the Japanese anime film Whisper of the Heart, he played a role as a baseball analyst.
+Since 2022, he has uploaded videos on YouTube analyzing baseball.